Hephzibah Dumville Bechly: The Dumville Family Letters

 The Dumville Family Letters are currently in the custody of the archives of the Abraham Lincoln Presidential Library.
 There are 117 letters in the collection that were written by Dumville family members, neighbors, Civil War soldiers, and Methodist clergy.
 The letters were written over the period 1851 through 1863.
 Most of the letters in the collection were written by Hephzibah Dumville.

 What makes the Dumville Family letters important is that the letters reflect the trials and tribulations of a family of Midwestern women that lacked social status and economic means.
 Such primary sources that cover the lives of ordinary women in this time period are rare.
 The Dumville letters provide first-person accounts of the lives of ordinary Midwestern women from their own perspective.
 The Dumville letters act as a counterweight to the dominant elite and male perspective of the period.
 The writings of women in this period who lacked social status seldom survived.

 Bechly's thoughts and writings

 Bechly wrote the majority of The Dumville Family Letters.
 In her writings, Bechly was concerned about her future, and how she should make decisions regarding work and career, as she viewed the two options as distinct.
 She thought and wrote about the benefits of education and intellectual development for her own situation.
 She contemplated and expressed in writing the purpose of marriage as it relates to romance, children, and financial security.

 The degree of political understanding and outspokenness seen with Bechly's writings is unexpected for her time, as the general historical account would suggest that such political engagement would have been regarded as inappropriate.
-Bechly's letters displayed cutting wit.